 “I’ll be waiting,” she said.

 They hung up the phone, and Darcey pulled into the driveway.
-Danae was already home, and probably dressed and ready.
-She rushed out of the car and into the house, leaving her backpack in the car.
+Danae was already home, dressed, and ready.
+She rushed out of the car and into the house, her backpack still in the car.
 “I’m home, Nae.”

 “Just chatting with Clint.
 We have a date tomorrow night.”